 How Effective Wellness Programs do Wellness Incentive Management in 2024

-Every wellness program should be using incentives.
+Every effective wellness program should be using incentives.
 They are an important part in helping employees stay motivated to make long-term behavior change.
 But sometimes wellness incentive programs become THE wellness program.
 The wellness program management, or the tracking, awarding, and processing of the incentives, consumes the wellness budget and personnel time.